senchalabs/docs-i18n/guides/controllers/README.md

         }
     });

-The filters are called in order, and must each call {@link Ext.app.Action#resume action.resume()} to continue the processing.
+The filters are called in order, and each must call {@link Ext.app.Action#resume action.resume()} to continue the processing.

-## Profile-specific Controllers
+## Profile-Specific Controllers

 Superclass, shared stuff: